LouisePrd/LouisePrd/README.md

+[

 <br><p align="center">Hi !
 My name is Louise, I'm studying at <b>IMAC - ESIEE in creative engineering</b><br>and graduated
-    from a bachelor's degree in interactive web development at Gobelins PARIS.
+    from a bachelor's degree in interactive web development at Gobelins PARIS.<br><br>
+    I'm currently interning at [preWatch](https://www.prewatch.io/), a startup where I'm helping to develop an interactive 3D visualization web service based on Gaussian Splatting data.
     <br><br>Welcome to my profile ! ✨<br>
 </p>